Functional somatic syndrome: Classification

-This term does not appear in the ICD-11.
+Being an umbrella term, the disorder is not encoded in the ICD-11, rather its separate manifestations have specific codes there.
 Proposals for classifications have been made.

 Signs and symptoms

 Functional somatic syndromes are characterized by ambiguous, non-specific symptoms that appear in otherwise-healthy people.
 Overlap in symptomology exists across diagnoses, including gastrointestinal issues, pain, fatigue, cognitive difficulties, and sleep difficulties.
 Some have proposed to group symptoms into clusters or into one general functional somatic disorder given the finding of correlations between symptoms and underlying etiologies.